 COREG (carvedilol) by Viatris (2) is adrenergic alpha-antagonists [moa].
-Approved for hypertension, heart failure, left ventricular dysfunction.
 First approved in 1995.

-COREG (carvedilol) is an oral alpha-adrenergic blocker approved in 1995 for hypertension, heart failure, and left ventricular dysfunction.
-It works by blocking alpha-adrenergic receptors to reduce blood pressure and improve cardiac function.
-The drug is indicated across 14 conditions spanning cardiovascular, metabolic, and oncologic domains.
+COREG (carvedilol) is an oral alpha-adrenergic blocker approved in 1995 for managing hypertension and heart failure.
+It works by blocking alpha-1 adrenergic receptors, reducing peripheral vascular resistance and improving cardiac function.
+The drug is a foundational therapy in cardiovascular disease management.

 Adrenergic alpha-Antagonists